Start your 30 day free trial.

 1. Alternatively, use the GREMLIN_CLIENT_TAGS environment variable, also shown below.

 4. Save the updated configuration(s) and restart the agent(s).
-Gremlin will detect the tag and add the new service(s).
+Gremlin will detect the annotations and create the new service.

 YAML